xnervwang/Liteflow/README.md

 # Liteflow
 UDP tunnel & TCP/UDP Port forwarding

+**✅ This is an enhanced derivative version of the origin Liteflow, offering a more comprehensive set of operations tools and supporting utilities.**

 ### Introduction

 Liteflow implements a simple and reliable UDP transport protocol (LiteDT), and based on this protocol, develops a TCP/UDP port forwarding tool.
 Both the client and the server use the same binary, with the only difference being the configuration file.